dgraph-io/dgraph/wiki/content/graphql/tutorial/introduction.md

 ## What's next

+First, we'll deploy a running Slash GraphQL backend that will host our GraphQL API.
+That'll at get us something running that we can use to build out our app.

-Let's move on to the design process - it's graph-first, in fact, it's GraphQL-first.
+Then we'll move on to the design process - it's graph-first, in fact, it's GraphQL-first.
 We'll design the GraphQL types that our app is based around, and ... we'll there's no and ... from that, you get a GraphQL API for those types; you just move on to building the app around it.